Fujita388/Tic-Tac-Toe_AI/README.md

-Sample code for Tick-Tac-Toe AI
+# A sample code for Tick-Tac-Toe AI